I mowed the front and back yard yesterday with a new pattern – the BackForth with Yard Countour.

 BackForth is wonderful but somewhat time consuming.
 To cut down on total time on tractor (ttt), I decided to follow the contour of the back yard, wrapping the first time around the garden and apple trees, and following that wavy line through about midpoint.
 This modifies a normal BackForth pattern so that it becomes BackForth with Yard Contour.

 The PROS: BackForth looks pleasing to the eye, that is, the eye of I and of passers by.
 Following Yard Contour saves some time, I suppose.
 Steering is occasional on the straight edge (the East border) but constant on the contour (the West).
 Variety abounds.

 The CONS: BackForth feels somewhat wasteful because I’m always backing up and turning around at the end of each run on the North/South border.
 Straight lines are difficult to produce given the rudeness and scale of the rather cumbersome riding mower and its rather cumbersome operator.

 The LIFE LESSON: Psalm 5:8 – “Lead me, O LORD, in your righteousness because of my enemies— make straight your way before me.”
 We think we know what’s true, straight and plumb, until we mow the lawn and see our own weaknesses and inconsistencies when left to our own brilliance.
-Just like Emily loves me when the lines aren’t straight, so God loves me, too.
+God still loves me when the lines aren’t straight.

 Postscript: I was going to write about the Goalpost-50-Goalpost pattern, especially in honor of the coming UM/WMU game, but I was swayed by a comment by Ryan.
 And that’s just fine.
 Michigan will still win.